Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Experiments and Results

-A mean modal ratio of 0.871 and median of 0.980 (with median sentiment variance of 0.000) indicate that, for a typical group, near-unanimous agreement is reached; most groups achieve full consensus ($\text{modal ratio}=1.0$).
-The distribution is right-skewed: a minority of groups show substantial disagreement, but the vast majority exhibit full or near-full consensus.
-This confirms that identically prompted {\agents} produce \emph{stable, reproducible} sentiment judgments independently of one another.
+A mean modal ratio of 0.871 and median of 0.980 (with median sentiment variance of 0.000) indicate near-unanimous agreement within most groups, many of which achieve full consensus ($\text{modal ratio}=1.0$).
+Although a minority of groups show disagreement, the vast majority exhibit full or near-full consensus, confirming stable and reproducible sentiment judgments across identically prompted {\agents}.
+This high convergence is consistent with the near-deterministic setup (temperature~0.1, seed~42, fixed model weights and context window), with residual disagreement likely reflecting floating-point non-determinism.